X00122527/Daily-Coding-Problem/README.md

 For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
 If our input was [3, 2, 1], the expected output would be [2, 3, 6].

-Follow-up: what if you can't use division?
+Follow-up: what if you can't use division? - included but no O(n) solution

 [Solution](solutions/problem_2.py)